marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 * Benchmarks & Performance Tests
 * Should put testing project inside app project so I can make the classes internal instead of public?
 * Document http responses on swagger
+* HTTPS
+* Read about ALL middlewares and configure as needed in the app.
+* Constants for string lengths?